alisazhou/examplejs/frontend/README.md

     - then after sourcing bash again, use `nvm ls-remote` to check what is latest version
     - then eg: `nvm install v5.10.1 && nvm alias default v5.10.1`
 - npm install from this dir (with package.json)
-- gem install --user-install sass bourbon
+- gem install --user-install bourbon
 - `bourbon install` in folder src/scss-modules/vendor
 - then the only commands to run with developing is
     - nvm run build (or to break it apart, `nvm run js` and `nvm run css`)